saquarema/GettingAndCleaningDataCourseProject/README.md

 ### Getting the tidy data

-In this Github repository there is a file nammed as "run_analysis.R".
-It must be put in your work directory.
+In this Github repository there is a file with the name "run_analysis.R".
+It should be placed in your work directory.

-The zip file (ontained in Getting original data) must be unziped in a way tha will be a folder "UCI HAR Dataset" directtly in your work directory.
+The zip file (obtained in Getting original data) should be unzipped in a way that will be a folder "UCI HAR Dataset" directtly in your work directory.

 To get the tidy data execute in R console the instructions below: